NathanKieswetter/R_Flow_helpers/README.md

 # Interactive Flow Cytometry Analysis Pipeline for Adoptive Transfer Experiments

-A comprehensive R package for automated flow cytometry analysis with interactive visualization tools, specifically designed for congenic marker analysis and engraftment studies.
+A comprehensive R package for semi-automated flow cytometry analysis with interactive visualization tools, specifically designed for congenic marker analysis and engraftment studies.

 **NB**: _Full disclosure, these tools are VERY much still in development and have MANY bugs that I'm working through!_